gbgabiola/notes/quotes.md

 > "When you show deep empathy toward others, their defensive energy goes down, and positive energy replaces it." - Stephen Covey

+> "If you want to master something, teach it." - Richard Feynman

+> "Learning is an experience, everything else is just information." - Albert Einstein

 ## Success